lucasmreis/blogSource/src/posts/quick-introduction-to-csp-in-javascript.md

 ## Example 6: Buffered Channels Don't Block On Put

-A channel can be buffered, and that means that, for a given number of puts, a `put` will not make the process pause.
+A channel can be buffered, which means that, for a given number of puts, a `put` will not make the process pause.

 In the next example, even though no one called `take`, the first two puts will not block the process.
 But the channel has a buffer of size 2, so the third put will block the process, until someone takes from it.